If we haven’t been able to contact you regarding your debt, a collections agent may visit your home.

 How to identify a collections agent

-The collections agents will introduce themselves as working for Grosvenor Services Group, and confirm that their visit is on behalf of Bulb Energy.
+The collections agents will let you know they're working for Engage, and confirm that their visit is on behalf of Bulb.

 The main reason for a visit is to understand your situation.
 The better we understand what’s happening, the more we can help.
 The aim is to make a one-off payment for the energy you’ve used, or set up a payment plan to help clear the debt.